 - Dann Huff was a member of the Christian rock band White Heart, and later the rock band Giant.
 He spent most of the late 1980s through mid-1990s as a session guitarist, primarily in country music.
 By the end of the 1990s, he started working as a producer, starting with a few small country acts before getting his big production break on Faith Hill's Faith album.
 Ever since, Huff has focused more on production, and generally plays guitar only on albums that he produced.

 - Ronnie Dunn of Brooks & Dunn co-produced Wade Hayes' 2001 album Highways & Heartaches.
 Another producer on this album was Terry McBride, formerly Lead Bassist of McBride & the Ride and a then-member of Brooks & Dunn's road band following the demise of his own band, McBride & the Ride.

 - Garth Brooks produced Highways & Dance Halls, the third album by his friend (and former guitarist) Ty England.

 - Singer-songwriter Paul Overstreetnote made his production debut in 2012, collaborating with Tony Brown on songs by Kristen Kelly.

 - Electric Light Orchestra's Jeff Lynne has found a secondary career of producing other musicians' albums as a result of his work with ELO and The Traveling Wilburys.
-He produced his Wilburys bandmate Tom Petty's Full Moon Fever (Petty credits him for being the main reason "Free Fallin'" was written, as he had brought the sequence of three chords into the studio and encouraged Petty to work it into a song), and became a Promoted Fanboy by working on The Beatles' "Free as a Bird" and "Real Love", having been chosen specifically because of the combination of his production expertise and the fact that he was a great fan of the Beatles.
+He produced his Wilburys bandmate Tom Petty's Full Moon Fever (Petty credits him for being the main reason "Free Fallin'" was written, as he had brought the sequence of three chords into the studio and encouraged Petty to work it into a song), and became a Promoted Fanboy by working on The Beatles' "Free as a Bird" and "Real Love" from The Beatles Anthology, having been chosen specifically because of the combination of his production expertise and the fact that he was a great fan of the Beatles.